 Walk a mile in Japan and you’ll come across another regional food specialty you just have to try.
 Running concurrently with the Fuji Shibazakura Festival, and situated at the same location, the Mt Fuji Delicious Food Festival will save your shoes by bringing all the delicious local dishes of Yamanashi into one great space.

-National favorites are also on offer: tempura soba, tororo soba, bean-paste buns, fried rice, steamed pork buns and dumplings are all waiting to warm you up.
+There are also all the usual festival staples: tempura soba, tororo soba, bean-paste buns, fried rice, steamed pork buns and dumplings are all waiting to warm you up.
 Sweet tooths can indulge themselves with raindrop cake, Fujiyama taiyaki, and mochi ice-cream.

 Even if you’re not one for masses of cherry-pink shibazakura phlox, chances are you’ll want lunch, so if you’re near Fujisan or Motosu during the spring, head for this delicious festival.